adityashukzy/adityashukzy/README.md

 - 🔭 I’m currently working on ML, Deep Learning, Computer Vision.
 I have recently also dabbled a little in generative modelling (GANs)!

-- 🌱 I’m currently learning Flutter to expand my app development skills, NLP (because it seems so interesting!) and also some data science!
+- 🌱 I’m currently learning Flutter to expand my app development skills, refining my Deep Learning concepts, and opening up to the world of NLP (because it seems so interesting!)

 - 👯 I’m looking to collaborate on projects, hackathon and novel research ideas!